Who Am I?

 Offerings Include:

-I use critical theory approaches (E.g., critical race theory, critical disability theory, etc.)
+• I apply critical and decolonial theories and transfeminist approaches (E.g., critical race theory, critical disability theory, decolonial transfeminism) in my practice.

-I will honour all of your experiences and acknowledge that you are the expert in your life
+• I will honour your experiences and acknowledge that you are the expert in your life.

-OTs are trained to help you discover, identify and pursue activities that hold personal significance to you.
-Whether you're seeking to revive past interests that may have taken a "back seat" due to mental health-related difficulties (or for any number of reasons) or you'd like to embark on new activities or interests, OTs specialize in facilitating this journey.
+• OTs are trained to help you discover, identify and pursue activities that hold personal significance to you.
+Whether you're seeking to revive past interests that may have taken a "back seat" due to mental health-related difficulties, chronic illness, disability, financial barriers, etc. or you'd like to embark on new activities or interests, I’m here to support!

 Qualifications